stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 value if smaller than the one already given.
 Alternatively, if a value is already given, it might decide to use the given value as timeout for the state information of this tube.
-An endpoint receiving an accumulated minimum timeout should send it back to its remote via a feedback channel.
+An endpoint receiving an accumulated minimum timeout should send it back to its remote peer via a feedback channel.
 Timeouts on each direction of a connection between two endpoints may, of course, be different, and are handled separately by this mechanism.